 What is your risk tolerance?
 Spend time thinking about and evaluating your true feelings regarding how high your risk tolerance is.
 You don’t want to invest in something that far exceeds your comfort zone.
 If you’re nervous about even losing a dollar or two, the stock market probably isn’t for you.
 Tucking your money away in a lower risk option is most likely your best bet.
 However, if you’re comfortable with a possible 10% loss, then the market may be for you.

 Generally speaking, if you are looking to invest a small amount of money look to companies who don’t require high minimums.
 Many investment firms require at least a $3,000 minimum just to get started.
-Certain firms such as Scottrade or E*TRADE Securities cater to the first time investor, providing easy trading tools and low minimums.
+Certain firms such as E*TRADE Securities cater to the first time investor, providing easy trading tools and low minimums.
 These firms make it easy to jump into the stock market world.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.